Piotras1/ha-universal-value-bar-card/README.md

 - `min` / `max`: Scale range for the bar.
 - `unit`: Measurement unit (e.g., W, °C, %).
 - `colors`: A comma-separated list of 5 color indices from the palette (e.g., `1,2,3,4,5`).
+- You can add any number of items to the devices list; the card will automatically adjust its height.

 ## Author
 Piotr HA